microprediction/winning/README.md

     abilities = dividend_implied_ability(dividends=dividends,density=density, nan_value=2000)

-Horses with no bid are assigned odds of nan_value ... or you can leave them out of course.
+Horses with no bid are assigned odds of nan_value ... or you can leave them out.

 ### Examples